Polyamory and Fairness

 I’m not saying that issues of fairness have no place in relationships, mind you.
 The fairness that is important in relationships isn’t the tit-for-tat “I did the dishes last night, and we’re supposed to take turns, so it isn’t fair that I have to do them tonight too!” or the “I worked hard to carry Sally through a difficult emotional time, so it should be hard for anyone else to get close to her too!” variety.

-In fact, sometimes a tit-for-tat approach to fairness creates a situation that’s decidedly unfair.
-Another real-world example, which I’ve used before: Many years ago, I knew a married couple that was exploring polyamory.
+In fact, sometimes a tit-for-tat approach to fairness creates a situation that’s unfair.
+Here’s another real-world example: Many years ago, I knew a married couple that was exploring polyamory.
 The wife had a girlfriend for many years, but when he finally found a girlfriend, the wife became overwhelmingly, irrationally jealous.
 After dealing with this jealousy in the typical fashion for a while (you know, passive-aggressive acting out, that sort of thing), she finally went to him and told him, look, I want you to dump your girlfriend.
 I’ll dump my other partner too, so it’ll be fair.

 Three broken hearts for the price of one is a peculiar definition of the word “fair” in my book; which illustrates yet another important point: